-Bringing a new understanding to IPAs, Jameson combine their most popular malt with IPA seasoned casks.
+Bringing a new understanding to IPAs, Jameson Caskmates IPA combines their most popular malt with Irish Pale Ale seasoned casks.

 Jameson have been around since 1780 so you’d like to think they’d had a few new ideas in that time.